swiftlang/swift-evolution/proposals/0343-top-level-concurrency.md

 in `bar` will result in an error due to `bar` not being isolated to the `MainActor`.
 In Swift 5, this will compile without errors.

+Alternatively, passing `-async-top-level` will make the top-level context an asynchronous context with the semantic changes to variables without an explicit `await`.
+Please note that this will have an effect on the overload resolution behavior of the type system, favoring asynchronous overloads due to the now-asynchronous top-level context.

 ## Detailed design

 ### Asynchronous top-level context inference